dougeby/IntuneDocs/intune/device-profile-create.md

 - Windows 10 and later

-Applicability rules allows administrators to target users or devices in a group, but only apply the profile to devices that meet specific criteria.
+Applicability rules allow administrators to target users or devices in a group.
+But, the profile applies to devices that meet specific criteria.
 For example, you create a device restrictions profile that applies to the **All Windows 10 devices** group.
-But, you only want the profile assigned to devices running Windows 10 Enterprise.
+And, you only want the profile assigned to devices running Windows 10 Enterprise.

-To do this, create an **applicability rule**.
+To do this task, create an **applicability rule**.
 These rules are great for the following scenarios:

 - You use Windows 10 Education (EDU).
 At Bellows College, you want to target all Windows 10 EDU devices between RS3 and RS4.
 - You want to target all users in Human Resources at Contoso, but only want Windows 10 Professional or Enterprise devices.

-To approach this, you:
+To approach these scenarios, you:

 - Create a devices group that includes all devices at Bellows College.
 In the profile, add an applicability rule so it applies if the OS minimum version is `16299` and the maximum version is `17134`.
 Assign this profile to the Bellows College devices group.